Docker’s networking subsystem is pluggable using drivers. Several drivers exist by default, and provide core networking functionality

 Bridge mode

-As host and none driver are simple, host uses network namespace with host, while none uses a separate namespace but only with loopback interface
+As host and none driver are simple, host uses network namespace with host, while none uses a separate namespace but only with loopback interface, host driver has high performance but less isolation, none for customer defining it own network.

 So here let’s explain Bridge driver with more details and see how traffic goes in container and goes out with ping command in docker.